Signs and Symptoms of Hodgkin Lymphoma

 Cough, trouble breathing, chest pain

-Having one or more of the symptoms above does not mean you definitely have Hodgkin disease.
+Having one or more of the symptoms above doesn’t mean you definitely have Hodgkin lymphoma.
 In fact, many of these symptoms are more likely to be caused by other conditions, such as an infection.
 Still, if you or your child has any of these symptoms, have them checked by a doctor so that the cause can be found and treated, if needed.